 Prostate cancer is the most common cancer in men (after skin cancer).
 The prostate is below the bladder and in front of the rectum.
 Prostate cancer begins when cells in the prostate gland start to grow uncontrollably.

 Prostate cancer is typically diagnosed by a digital rectal examination and/or by early testing of the amount of Prostate-Specific Antigen (PSA) in the blood.
-If your PSA or digital rectal exam is abnormal, doctors may do additional tests to find or diagnose prostate cancer, including trans-rectal ultrasound and a biopsy.
+If your PSA or digital rectal exam is abnormal, your physician may recommend additional tests to find or diagnose prostate cancer, including trans-rectal ultrasound and a biopsy.

 Our prostate cancer specialists will work with you to determine the course of treatment, which could include surgery, radiation therapy, hormonal therapy or a combination of these treatments.
 Treatment depends on your age, the stage of your cancer, your physical condition and the aggressiveness of the disease.

 In older men with slow-growing prostate cancer, one option is “watchful waiting.”
 This involves closely monitoring your prostate cancer by performing PSA and Digital Rectal Exam (DRE) tests regularly and treating the prostate cancer only if and when it causes symptoms or shows signs of growing.